|

 recovered was retracted.
 The public record of this incident has been thoroughly

 analyzed.
 Further information depends upon access to classified information.
+Many are convinced that Roswell marks the

 beginning of government secrecy about UFOs.
 However, whatever the truth of Roswell, a